 - Donate to Homeless Shelters

 This one is a no-brainer.
-Call ahead to see if the shelter takes donations and how they like to receive them (boxed up, in bags, mailed in, etc.).
+Call ahead to see if the shelter takes donations and how they like to receive them before bringing your items.

 - Organize a School Fundraiser

-Get in touch with your child's school administrators and suggest setting up a fundraiser to benefit the school (New books, computers, sports uniforms, prom budget—there is always something).
-Everyone—students, teachers, community members—can bring in their used clothing and then a group of volunteers can organize it to be sold.
+Get in touch with your child's school administrators and suggest setting up a fundraiser to benefit the school.
+Everyone—students, teachers, community members—can bring in their used clothing and then a group of volunteers can organize the items to be sold.
 This is a great idea for a fundraiser because nearly everyone will appreciate getting rid of old clothing and absolutely everyone loves a good bargain.

 - Turn Used Clothing Into Rags

 Why not?
 If it's not in a condition to be worn again, turn that raggedy old t-shirt into rags for cleaning.
-You can dust, scrub and buff household items with cotton tees or buff your coffee table with a hole-filled cashmere sweater.
+You can dust, scrub, and wipe down household items with cotton tees or buff your coffee table with a hole-filled cashmere sweater.

 If you love an item but can no longer wear it (or no longer want to wear it), you can clean it or have it professionally restored and gift it to a family member or friend.
 But first, make sure they want this item!
-If not, they may be reading this list a few weeks later.
+If not, they may be reading this list for ideas on getting rid of clothes themselves in a few weeks.